dareneiri/dareneiri.github.com/about.md

 Hey!
 Thanks for stopping by.
 If you are looking for information about my academic research, go to [dareneiri.com](http://dareneiri.com)

-I am a long-time Help Desk employee, first at UC San Diego's Academic Computing & Media Services, and now with Wolfram Research.
+I am a long-time IT/help desk employee, first at UC San Diego's Academic Computing & Media Services, and now with Wolfram Research.
 For some of that time, I was involved with scientific research on honey bees (my BS and MS degrees are in biology).
 Pursuing my interests, I started a PhD program at University of Texas, Austin.
 That only lasted a year, simply because it no longer aligned with my [long-term personal goals](http://dareneiri.com/2014/10/30/why-i-decided-to-leave-academia/).

 Now, I'm crossing my fingers and getting back to my childhood roots -- fixing computers and playing with the latest developments in technology -- although I am far from being a programmer.